 The Wade Institute Entrepreneurship Award consists of two prizes of $1,000 awarded to two final-year student project teams participating in the Endeavour Exhibition.
-The prize is open to project teams from any discipline.
+The prize is open to project teams from any department.

-- How the project utilises engineering research and innovative design to underpin its commercial potential (for example, what the project is and how it applies engineering theory and design)
+- How the project utilises engineering research and innovative design to underpin its commercial potential (ie, what the project is and how it applies engineering theory and design)

 - The commercial viability of the project as a standalone new (entrepreneurial) business venture.
 In particular applicants may consider:

-- Quality of the application and Endeavour Exhibition display
+- The award application and Endeavour exhibition display presentation quality.

-There is no expectation of a finished start-up business proposition or model or a complex estimates of market size and profitability.
+There is no expectation of a finished start-up business proposition/model or complex estimates of market size and profitability.
 The expectation is that the application material will be mostly drawn from capstone subject reports and supported by simple calculations and high-level research where needed.

 All questions can be directed to the Endeavour team at firstname.lastname@example.org.